frank30941/myTraefikConfigByDockerComose/README.md

 BASICAUTH='XXX'
 ```

-about the "HTTPSAUTHPWD", you must use "htpasswd" to grenerate your password.
+about the "BASICAUTH", you must use "htpasswd" to grenerate your password.
 ``` sh
 echo $(htpasswd -nb user ${PASSWORD})
 ```